jdsimcoe/scripts/README.md

 scripts
 =======

-A handy collection of scripts that make life easier
+A handy collection of scripts that make life easier.